Beverly Tyler: Early years

-Tyler was born in Scranton, Pennsylvania, on July 5, 1927, the daughter of a secretary and factory employee, who secured piano and music lessons for their daughter at a young age.
-She was reared in adjacent Dunmore, Pennsylvania, attended Central High School; her parents and she were devout Methodists who were active in the Dunmore Methodist Church, where Beverly sang in the choir.
+Tyler was born in Scranton, Pennsylvania, on July 5, 1927.
+Her parents, Mr. and Mrs. Warren Saul, a secretary and factory employee, secured piano and music lessons for their daughter at a young age.
+She was raised in adjacent Dunmore, Pennsylvania, attended Central High School; her parents and she were devout Methodists who were active in the Dunmore Methodist Church, where Beverly sang in the choir.
 When she was 14 years old, Tyler passed screen and voice tests and was informed, "you're a movie actress."

 Film and television

 Tyler debuted in films billed as Beverly Jean Saul in The Youngest Profession (1943).
+(Another source gives Best Foot Forward (1943) as "her first film production".)
 She worked in over 30 motion pictures between 1943 and 1957, including The Green Years (1946), My Brother Talks to Horses (1947), The Fireball (1950), Voodoo Island (1957), Toughest Gun in Tombstone (1958), and Hong Kong Confidential (1958).
 In 1953, Tyler played Lorelei Kilbourne on the television program Big Town.
 She also was seen on TV in The Andy Griffith Show, Bonanza, and Hazel.
 She was considered for the roles of Betty Schaefer in Sunset Boulevard (1950), Eve Harrington in All About Eve (1950), Georgie Elgin in The Country Girl (1954), and Marylee Hadley in Written on the Wind (1956), but never got any of these parts.

 Stage

-Tyler appeared on Broadway during her teenaged years as the female lead in the 1945 production The Firebird of Florence.
+Tyler appeared on Broadway during her teenaged years as the female lead in the 1945 production The Firebrand of Florence, portraying Angela.